- They believe that if the kettlebell swing is not executed as they’ve been taught then it’s an incorrect swing.

 - You’re working toward a specific goal but the one you’re performing does not work toward that goal.

-- The kettlebell swing you’re performing is executed incorrectly.
+- The kettlebell swing variation that you’re performing is executed incorrectly.

 - You’re getting injured due to incorrect technique.